Top Sunscreens for Every Member of the Family

-These sunscreens really protect and fill your needs.
+These sunscreens really protect and fill All your needs.

-Most of us at the BCP team grew up in an age where tanned skin was something we worshipped and slathering baby oil before baking in the sun for hours was completely acceptable.
+Most of us at the BCP team grew up in an age where tanned skin was something we wanted and slathering baby oil before baking in the sun for hours was not uncommon.

 But, no more.
 We have come a long way.
 And we now know the importance of applying sun lotion daily.
-Whether winter or summer.
-We have learnt about the dangers of the sun’s rays and are raising awareness within our own daughters and sons, urging them to apply sunscreen daily as well.
+We have learned about the dangers of the sun’s rays and are raising awareness within our own daughters and sons, urging them to apply sunscreen daily as well, especially during the spring and summer months.
 But, are all sunscreens the same?
-Which sunscreen does the Between Carpools Team use and love?
+Which sunscreens do the Between Carpools Team use and love?

 Ulta has a makeup spray that has 30 spf in it, made to make makeup last, so i like to think i think can be reapplied over makeup later too when sunscreen wears off without messing up.